Prichal (ISS module): Launch delays

-The preliminary design was completed on 15 January 2011, when RKK Energia announced that its Scientific and Technical Council (NTS), conducted a meeting which reviewed and approved the preliminary design of the Nodal Module and associated hardware.
-The meeting also approved the specialized launch craft, a Progress cargo ship designated the Progress M-UM and the adaptation of the Soyuz launch vehicle for the launch of the Progress M-UM spacecraft-module.
+The preliminary design was completed on 15 January 2011, when RKK Energia announced that its Scientific and Technical Council (NTS) conducted a meeting that reviewed and approved the preliminary design of the Nodal Module and associated hardware.
+The meeting also approved the specialized launch craft, a Progress cargo ship designated the Progress M-UM and the adaptation of the Soyuz launch vehicle for the launch of the Progress M-UM spacecraft module.

 Initially, the nodal module was expected to be incorporated into the ISS in 2012, but the launch has been postponed several times because of the delays with Nauka, which had to be launched prior to Prichal.
-In November 2018, Executive Director for Manned Space Programs of Roscosmos Sergei Krikalev indicated that Prichal was ready to fly, while there were still "little problems" with Nauka.
+In November 2018, executive director for Manned Space Programs of Roscosmos Sergei Krikalev indicated that Prichal was ready to fly, while there were still "little problems" with Nauka.

 At the control and test station of the S.P.
 Korolev Rocket and Space Corporation Energia (part of the Roscosmos State Corporation), technical tests of the Prichal nodal module as part of the Progress M-UM transport cargo vehicle-module were completed.
 On 31 July 2021, technicians sent the spacecraft to the technical complex of the Baikonur Cosmodrome to continue assembly and pre-flight preparation in accordance with the schedule for the further development of the Russian segment of the International Space Station.
 The RSC Energia specialists successfully completed a cycle of joint tests of the Prichal module with the integrated mock-ups for the Zvezda service module and the Nauka multipurpose laboratory module.
 After the final operations, the undocked components of the spacecraft and ground test equipment were prepared for shipment to the cosmodrome by rail.